David Eustace (sledge hockey)

 David Eustace (born May 3, 1999) is an American ice sled hockey player.
 He was a member of the United States national team that won gold at the 2022 Winter Paralympics.

 Career

 Eustace made his debut with the United States national team during the 2019–20 season.
+He represented the United States at the 2021 and 2023 World Para Ice Hockey Championships and won a gold medal.
+He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.

 He represented the United States at the 2022 Winter Paralympics and won a gold medal.